abramhindle/ttwl-cli-saveedit/README-saves.md

 `-o items --csv`), you can add the `--csv` argument to import items from the CSV:

-    bl3-save-edit old.sav new.sav -i items.csv --csv
+    ttwl-save-edit old.sav new.sav -i items.csv --csv

-When reading CSV files, any valid BL3 item code found by itself in a field in the CSV will be imported, so the CSV doesn't have to be in the exact same format as the ones generated by `-o items --csv`.
+When reading CSV files, any valid WL item code found by itself in a field in the CSV will be imported, so the CSV doesn't have to be in the exact same format as the ones generated by `-o items --csv`.